haukurk/pyslaquery/README.md

     >>> client.get_messages_for_channel('breaking-news', limit=1, no_subtypes=False)

-You can resolve user id's of the user object.
+You can resolve user id's.

     >>> client.get_messages_for_channel('breaking-news', resolve_usernames=True)